Updates Specific to 2023

-We will monitor the situation so that our policies can best address the conditions that face us in October.
+We will monitor the situation so that our policies can best address the conditions that face us in the fall.
 AFS and the conference hotel are prepared to implement preventative measures to reduce the spread of Covid-19.
 Specifically, AFS will follow local and national public health regulations concerning masking and capacity limits within the conference venue and may need to update our policies.
 AFS will not conduct health checks or screenings.